Introduction to splines2

 method.

-which are equivalent to the first derivatives of the corresponding
+to the first derivatives of the corresponding M-splines.

 We may specify the argument scale = FALSE

-I-splines.
-Then the actual integrals of the corresponding I-splines will
+of I-splines.
+Then the actual integrals of the corresponding I-splines

-basis is scaled to have unit height at the right boundary knot.
+C-spline basis is scaled to have unit height at the right boundary

 csMat1 <- cSpline(x, knots = knots, degree = 2, intercept = TRUE)